 Talking about their career milestones in the band, Dave said, “I feel like it’s been ten years of these moments.
 You come out being a bunch of kids that don’t know what the heck to expect and what’s going on, and all of the sudden your first week of record sales comes back and we sell like 13,000.
 I remember not being able to fathom how many people that was.
 We had played for 30 people.
 So it’s just been one milestone after another.
 We’re a band that really sets goals for ourselves, so achieving the goals is an important part of setting them.
 If you never achieve them you can never set new ones, so yeah it’s been 10 years of milestones for us.”

-Watch the performance and interview at see.walmart.com/rock4g/theory-of-a-deadman and check out additional pictures from their appearance after the cut.
+The performance and interview at see.walmart.com has since been removed.
+Check out additional pictures from their appearance after the cut.